ValveSoftware/steam-runtime/doc/reporting-steamlinuxruntime-bugs.md

 you would for a game: follow the same procedure as
 <https://support.steampowered.com/kb_article.php?ref=9847-WHXC-7326>,
-but instead of the properties of CS:GO, change the properties of the tool named *Steam Linux Runtime - soldier* or *Steam Linux Runtime*.
+but instead of the properties of CS:GO, change the properties of the tool named *Steam Linux Runtime - sniper*, *Steam Linux Runtime - soldier* or *Steam Linux Runtime*.

 The branches that are usually available are: